 - Tamatoa - Tahitian.
 From the words tama for child and toa for a warrior.
 Tamatoa is the name of the ancient supernatural crab in Disney’s Moana.

 - Teva - Tahitian.
 Not to be confused with the sandal brand, this name means infinite.

-Unique Polynesian Names
+Unique Polynesian Names and Meanings

 Because of their difficulty to pronounce in Western languages, many Polynesian names have been shortened or anglicized; others simply fell out of use.
 Here are some unique and meaningful Polynesian names.

 - Ahohako - this unique name means storm.